How to make the BEST Turkey Gravy

 If you want to make dairy-free turkey gravy (assuming your turkey drippings are free of butter), you can use a neutral oil, like vegetable or canola oil, in place of the unsalted butter to make the roux.
 The flavor will be a little bit different, but it will work just fine!

-Not enough turkey drippings?
-You can mix in some chicken stock with the drippings that you do have.
-You need to have about 1 cup’s worth of drippings total.
+Not enough drippings?
+You can mix in some chicken broth with the drippings that you do have.
+You need to have about 1 cup’s worth of drippings total to make this simple gravy recipe.

 What is a roux?